Breast Implants Guide: Frequently Asked Questions

-Breast implants add volume to existing breast tissue to create a fuller chest.
-Typically one of two types of implants is used, silicone or saline, with many options for placement, incision location, size, shape, and texture.
+With a RealSelf Worth It Rating in the upper 90s, breast implants continue to be one of the most-researched treatment topics onsite.
+Implants add volume to existing breast tissue to create a fuller chest.
+Typically one of two types is used, silicone or saline, with many options for placement, incision location, size, shape, and texture.

 If you’re considering breast implants, you probably have a lot of questions.
 We’ve drawn on the expertise of our doctors and the RealSelf community to give you answers to those most commonly asked.

 What is breast implant surgery?

 What are the options for breast implants?

 Are breast implants safe?

 What results can I expect?

 What else do I need to know?